yuja/jj/docs/windows.md

 !!! note

-    If you created a colocated git repo, forget to keep these 2 settings in sync, and result in a dirty working copy with only EOL diffs, you can set the `working-copy.eol-conversion` setting correctly and run `jj abandon` to fix it.
+    If you created a colocated git workspace, forget to keep these 2 settings in sync, and result in a dirty working copy with only EOL diffs, you can set the `working-copy.eol-conversion` setting correctly and run `jj abandon` to fix it.